-Stewart had to retrain his voice after having a cancerous lump removed from his throat in 2000.
-He could not sing for 6 months, but made a full recovery.
+Stewart had to re-train his voice after having a cancerous lump removed from his throat in 2000.
+He could not sing for six months, but made a full recovery.

 He has a history of blond wives and girlfriends, including Britt Eckland, Alana Hamilton (ex-wife of George Hamilton), Kelly Emberg, Rachel Hunter and Penny Lancaster.
 He was married to Hamilton, Hunter and Lancaster.

 Rod is an excellent soccer player and a famously big supporter of the Glasgow, Scotland football team, Celtic.
 He would kick a ball into the audience at many of his concerts. (thanks, Marilyn - New York, NY)